Posts

 Image

-Today's publisher's pride is Andrew's Awesome Adventures with His ADHD Brain by Kristin and Andrew Wilcox, which reached #254 in parenting books on children with disabilities and #393 in attention deficit hyperactivity disorder.
+Today's publisher's pride is Andrew's Awesome Adventures with His ADHD Brain by Kristin and Andrew Wilcox, which reached #151 in attention deficit hyperactivity disorder.
 From Amazon: Customers find the book provides brilliant insight into inattentive ADHD, with one customer noting it's a wonderful informative read for children with the condition.
 The book is easy to read and customers consider it a must-read.
 They appreciate its pacing, with one customer mentioning it's perfect for both parents and teachers.
 Book description: In this two-part book Andrew and his neuroscientist mom each tell their story about living with the inattentive subtype of ADHD.
 How do you survive life and middle school with an ADHD elephant in your brain?
 Kids with ADHD will relate to Andrew's reactions to everyday and school-related situations, like remembering to turn in homework, staying organized, and making friends.
-Usi...
+Using practical strategies Andrew learns to manage his A...

 Image